 We become defensive when we have an unconscious sense of deficiency.
 In this way, Pluto can act like a chip on our shoulder.
 The drama surrounding its demotion from being a planet has zero influence on its efficacy.

 Our knowledge of astrology is not based on the actual rocks spinning through our solar system anyway.
 Astrology is based on the mythology and stories we came to associate with the planets.
 We think astrology emerged from the Greeks, but it goes back to the Babylonians.
-Much older glyphs are also found in Ratnigiri and Gobekli Tepe that date back to 10,000 BC to pre-literate cultures.
+In my book Decoding the Night Sky, I refer to much older glyphs found in Ratnigiri and Gobekli Tepe that date back to 10,000 BC to pre-literate cultures.

 Pluto's story is an old one.
 Whether as the feathered serpent or the healing snake of the Fertile Crescent, this underworld archetype brings about healing and empowerment through transformation.

 Dreaming projects the inner life through personal symbols, but everything in a dream is a representation of the individual.
 The lifepath story in a chart also centers the journey around the individual.
 I often begin with Pluto, because it will reveal a hemisphere emphasis, only traveling through a small portion of the chart over our entire life.